Scammers don't only start their conversations online.

 Financial institutions are seeing an increase in phone scams where callers claim to be from a reputable organisation requesting information or assistance.
 Common organisations scammers use to gain your trust include utility companies including telephone and internet providers, financial institutions, software companies, technical support helpdesks or government agencies.
 See the below information on 2 common scams that might target you via the phone, leading to financial loss.

-Protect your Secure Code like you would a password or PIN
+Remember to protect your Secure Code like your password or PIN

 To protect the security of your accounts, never disclose your Secure Code – or any Bank of Melbourne Internet Banking access codes – to others.

-- Keep all access codes (e.g. ATM password, card PIN, Internet Banking password, Secure Code we send to your mobile) secret and secure.
-We’ll never ask for this information over the phone or on email.
+- Keep all access codes (e.g. Card PIN, Internet Banking password, Secure Code) secret and secure.
+Never share this information over the phone or via email.

 - Never give a stranger remote access to your computer

-- If you're unsure, ask for a reference number and call back on a trusted number (i.e. phone book) to confirm if the call was genuine
+- If you receive a call requesting personal or security information, ask for a reference number and call the company back on a trusted number (i.e. phone book) before you share any details

 - If you think you have provided your personal details to scammers, or given them access to your computer, contact us immediately on 13 22 66.

 A remote access scam is when someone contacts you to request you download software or use an app that shares remote access to your device.

 Sharing access to your computer or mobile enables a third party to see and control all information on your device.
 Scammers coerce you into logging on to internet banking, sharing your secure codes and performing transactions.
 They may also use this access to steal your personal data or gain access to your friends and family’s information.